 However, if we were to do this the SMED way, this would be an external activity done before deployment.
 This would then also be a critical “rejection gate”, allowing you to correct problems and order a replacement set before the problem affects operations.

-Another good example of SMED implementation is using standardised process tools, such as SUS layout platforms and shadow-box fixtures.
-These platforms organise and protect SUS components in a logical sequence.
-They stabilise the various connectors, valves and tubing sets to help organise and deploy them systematically.
+Another good example of SMED implementation is using standardized process tools, such as SUS layout platforms and shadow-box fixtures.
+These platforms organize and protect SUS components in a logical sequence.
+They stabilize the various connectors, valves and tubing sets to help organize and deploy them systematically.
 These portable layout platforms also help you to inspect the SUS externally and to test the integrity of an SUS before it is deployed.